Divorce & Family Law

 Earning capacity is how much income an individual should be able to earn based on job skills, work history, education, and the current job market.
 In a divorce, a vocational expert’s job is to give the court a clear picture of what you or your spouse could be earning by documenting their earning capacity.

 You may be reluctant to add another professional to your mounting divorce costs.
-However, a vocational expert can save you significant money in the long run.
-For example, a spouse may intentionally reduce income to keep support obligations low by claiming an inability to work or earn wages.
-A vocational expert can assess a spouse’s true earning potential without bias.
+However, a vocational expert can assess a spouse’s true earning potential without bias.

 Frequently Asked Questions